yhori991/gke-tutorial/README.md

 This is a Tutorial of Google Kubernetes Engine

 1. [Create GKE Cluster & other GCP resources](https://github.com/khosino/gke-tutarial#create-gke-cluster)
-2. Deploy sample python web application on kubernetes
+2. Deploy sample web application on GKE
 3.

 ## Create GKE Cluster and other GCP resources